nickzoic/nick.zoic.org/art/journey-onward-apple-2-and-me/index.md

 "Dream 6800", a single-board computer based around the 6800 microprocessor, sporting 2K of RAM, an 18 key hexadecimal keyboard and a stunning 64x32 monochrome pixel composite video output.
+Dad built it into an old Samsonite briefcase using a keyboard made of scavenged microswitches, with enough room left over inside for a chunky cassette recorder.

 Programs were published as long listings of hex digits which you could type in and run.
 The extrememly limited resources meant that